1. What is the ABS Function in Oracle?

 Expression optimization: It's

-important to consider the computational complexity of using ABS
+important to consider the computational complexity of using ABS in expressions,

 especially when it is used in multiple places or on large datasets.